dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 This year, through contributions made by the Early Career Committee Members themselves, we are offering a $25-hundred dollar cash prize to the winner and a $500 cash prize for honorable mention to first runner up.

 I want to thank this year’s Committee Members for ALL of their support and for their expert review of all submitted papers.

 [NEXT SLIDE]

 So, this year, our Best Early Career Health Paper Award goes to Ann Osi of Virginia Tech for her paper entitled:

-A Simultaneous Simulation of Human Behavior Dynamics and Epidemic Spread: A Multi-Country Study Amidst the COVID-19 Pandemic
+<b>A Simultaneous Simulation of Human Behavior Dynamics and Epidemic Spread: A Multi-Country Study Amidst the COVID-19 Pandemic<\b>

 [Ann, please join me UP HERE NOW]